-Machinery must be fitted with indicators as required for safe operation.
+Machinery must be fitted with indicators (meters, alarm devices and alike) as required for safe operation.
 The operator must be able to read them from the control position.

-From each control position, the operator must be able to ensure that no-one is in the danger zones, or the control system must be designed and constructed in such a way that starting is prevented while someone is in the danger zone.
+From each control position, the operator must be able to ensure that no one is in the danger zones, or the control system must be designed and constructed in such a way that starting is prevented while someone is in the danger zone.

-If neither of these possibilities is applicable, before the machinery starts, an acoustic and/or visual warning signal must be given.
+If the operator cannot ensure or if neither of these possibilities referred to in Paragraph 5 of this Item is applicable, before the machinery starts, an acoustic and/or visual warning signal must be given.
 The exposed persons must have time to leave the danger zone or prevent the machinery starting up.